mreherefortea/Documents/Best Practices.md

-The purpose of this guide is provide suggestions and standards for authoring instructions.
+**The purpose of this guide is provide suggestions and standards for authoring instructions. **

-The following are standard practice:
+_The following are standard practice_:

 1. Each step should be numbered 1. and not 1,2,3,4 etc. as Markdown will interpret and automatically update each number.
 1. While indenting entries, your indentation should be 4 spaces.